nrwl/nx/docs/node/cli/dep-graph.md

 output file (e.g. --file=output.json or --file=dep-graph.html)

-### focus

-Use to show the dependency graph for a particular project and every node that is either an ancestor or a descendant.

-### groupByFolder
+### filter

-Group projects by folder in dependency graph
+Use to limit the dependency graph to only show specific projects, list of projects delimited by commas.

 ### help